dmathijs/c-7.0-in-a-nutshell/chapters/chapter 6/notes.md

 ## Equality comparison

 Equality comparison (==, !=) is more complex than inherently visible.
 Sometimes additional methods and interfaces are necessary.

+### Value versus Referential Equality

+There are 2 kinds of equality:

+- Value equality
+  - Two values are equivalent in some sense.
+- Referential equality
+  - Two references refer to exactly the same object.

+By default, structs exhibit a special kind of value equality called **structural equality** which checks that all members are the same.

+By default, reference type will exhibit referential equality.